awslabs/graphstorm/README.md

 ## GraphStorm
 GraphStorm is a graph machine learning (GML) framework for enterprise use cases.
-It simplifies the development, training and deployment of GML models for industry-scale graphs.
-It provides scalable training and inference pipelines for various Graph Machine Learning (GML) models and is optimized for extremely large graphs (measured in billons of nodes and edges).
+It simplifies the development, training and deployment of GML models for industry-scale graphs by providing scalable training and inference pipelines of Graph Machine Learning (GML) models for extremely large graphs (measured in billons of nodes and edges).
 GraphStorm provides a collection of built-in GML models and users can train a GML model with a single command without writing any code.
 To help develop SOTA models, GraphStorm provides a large collection of configurations for customizing model implementations